The guide to buying in NYC

 Condominiums

-With condos making up about 30% of NYC’s market, their flexibility and limited availability often drive higher prices.
+With condos making up about 35% of NYC’s market, their flexibility and limited availability often drive higher prices.
 Buyers receive a deed at closing, and each condo is individually taxed.
-Owners pay monthly fees for building expenses, and financing and subletting are typically more flexible, with no interviews or maximum financing restrictions.
+Owners pay monthly fees for building expenses called a common charge, with financing and subletting typically more flexible, with no interviews or maximum financing restrictions.

 main